joshualmitchell/joshualmitchell.github.io/_posts/2018-01-24-the-guide-to-drawing-guide.md

 This is a write up of DrawingGuide, my application that aids its users in learning to draw.

-I talk about what the problem I'm trying to solve is, how I'm trying to solve it, technology I'm using, mistakes I've made, and future plans I have for it.
+I talk about what the problem I'm trying to solve, how I'm trying to solve it, technology I'm using, and the mistakes I've made.

 ## Outline

 - Motivation
 - Components
 - Lessons Learned
-- Future Plans

 ## Motivation